martharegina/365platform_student_metrics/README.md

 Only 5.57% of students make a purchase on the same day they start watching.
 This suggests that most students need more time to explore the platform before making a purchasing decision.

 ## 🏆 Conclusion
-The platform faces key problems including:
+The platform faces key challenges, including:
-- A low conversion rate and high churn rate indicate difficulties in converting free users into paying customers.
+- A low conversion rate and high churn rate, indicating difficulties in converting free users into paying customers.
-- The long average time from registration to purchase suggests potential improvements in onboarding and promotional strategies.
+- A long average time from registration to purchase, suggesting the need for improvements in onboarding and promotional strategies.
-- A low retention rate implies that the platform needs to enhance the appeal of its content and long-term value for paying subscribers.
+- A low retention rate, implying that the platform needs to enhance the appeal of its content and the long-term value for paying subscribers.

+If you have any questions or suggestions, feel free to reach out to me!😸